derekwolpert/InvestChest/README.md

 - <b>JavaScript</b>, the project's front and backend programing language.
 - <b>MongoDB</b>, a document-oriented (NoSQL) database system used for storage and management of information.
 - <b>Webpack</b>, a JavaScript bundler to assist with development and production builds.
-- <b>SASS, CSS3 and HTML5</b>, used to manage the presentation and styling of the project.
+- <b>Sass, CSS3 and HTML5</b>, used to manage the presentation and styling of the project.
 - <b>IEX Cloud</b>, a third-party finance API used to query and receive real-time stock prices.

 ## Functionality